The team at CupsBetting.com is dedicated to telling you everything you never knew you needed to know about betting on

 Japan: An emerging powerhouse in the thoroughbred ranks, with its locally trained horses winning regularly all around the world.
 The Japan Cup, a 2400-metre weight-for-age test at Tokyo Racecourse on the last Sunday in November, is the jewel in the crown of Japanese racing.
 It is the second-richest turf event in the world.

 North America: The United States has the fabulous Breeders’ Cup Championships Series, a two-day extravaganza of Grade 1 races boasting extraordinary prizemoney and attracting superstar thoroughbreds, riders and trainers from home and abroad.
 It is held at a different venue each year.
-In 2015 it was at Keeneland, in 2016 at Santa Anita and in 2017 it will take place at the Del Mar Thoroughbred Club in California.
+In 2015 it was at Keeneland, in 2016 at Santa Anita, in 2017 at the Del Mar Thoroughbred Club in California while in 2018 it will be held at Churchill Downs.
 But for its sheer magnetism of the masses, the Kentucky Derby is near-impossible to beat.
 It has been on our bucket list since reading the memorable essay of Hunter S. Thompson’s trip to the 1970 Derby which appeared in Scanlan’s Monthly.
 Of course, the Kentucky Derby is just the first leg of the holy grail of American racing, the Triple Crown, which also includes the Preakness Stakes and the Belmont Stakes in New York.